cocobeware83/timedcodequiz/README.md

 [2]:

 ## Technology Used
--VS Studio Code
+- VS Studio Code

--GitHub
+- GitHub

 -Google Chrome DevTools

 ## Contributor
 **Cory Neel**, *UT Coding Bootcamp Student*

 ## Thanks
-Thanks to UT Coding Bootcamp instruction staff and the information conatined within the Modules, W3Schools.com, and the Stack Overflow community, for all the guidance and peer suppor
+Thanks to UT Coding Bootcamp instruction staff and the information conatined within the Modules, W3Schools.com, and the Stack Overflow community, for all the guidance and peer support.